konstellation-io/science-toolkit/user-tools-operator/README.md

 # VS Code Operator

-Helm operator to launch vscode configuration
+Helm operator to launch JupyterLab Notebook together VSCode integrated within Science Toolkit.

 This component is part of a toolkit used to simplify the data scientists daily work.
 For more details check out the [Science Toolkit documentation](https://intelygenz.github.io/science-toolkit/)